REGISTER NOW!

 Gill Hundley by Gill Hundley Mar 23, 2021

-As the financial institution’s industry embarks on 2021, our reflections capture a world disrupted by the Covid-19 pandemic.
+As the banking industry embarks into 2021, our reflections capture a world disrupted by the Covid-19 pandemic.
 Economic uncertainty continues to impact strategic and growth plans for an inestimable period of time.
 Banks are closely monitoring loan payment trends and deposit account fluctuations as customers continue to struggle with stable employment and small businesses fight to survive.

 The Covid-19 crisis occurred at a time of strength for most financial institutions.
 Unlike the 2008 Great Recession, banks have been able to rely on strong capital positions, which was crucial when it became no longer possible to continue operating business as usual.